 Also known as Creeping Stone Slug, Fungi Coral, Fungiid Coral, Limax Mole Coral, Mole Coral, Mushroom Coral, Slipper Coral, Slipper Mushroom Coral, Striate Boomerang Coral, Tongue Coral.

-Found on sandy bottoms over coral and rocky reef tops and slopes of lagoons and seaward reefs.
+Found on sandy bottoms, over coral and rocky reef tops and slopes of lagoons and seaward reefs.
+Colour varies from brown, green or yellow.

 They feed on plankton.